Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Applications

 Correspondingly, the refractive indices are determined by the condition

 We further distinguish between the following two cases.
 First, we consider $\varepsilon_{\rm eff, \hh L}(\hat{\vec k}, \omega) = 0$.
 This condition determines the frequency as a function of the direction.
-In fact, those frequecies $\omega = \omega(\hat{\vec k})$ for which the longitudinal dielectric function vanishes are precisely the {\itshape plasmon frequencies} in the iso\-{}tropic case (see Eq.~\eqref{eq_long}).
+In fact, those frequencies $\omega = \omega(\hat{\vec k})$ for which the longitudinal dielectric function vanishes are precisely the {\itshape plasmon frequencies} in the iso\-{}tropic case (see Eq.~\eqref{eq_long}).
 The corresponding polarization vectors are purely longitudinal.
 By contrast, the concept of a refractive index is not meaningful in this case because Eq.~\eqref{iso_cond} is then fulfilled for any $n$.
 Secondly,~we consider $\varepsilon_{\rm eff, \hh L}(\hat{\vec k}, \omega) \not = 0$.
 Away from the plasmon frequencies, Eq.~\eqref{iso_cond} has a two-fold root given in terms of the transverse dielectric function by

-We note that this equation in terms of the {\itshape effective} transverse dielectric function is fully equivalent to its counterpart Eq.~\eqref{eq_trans_disp}, which is formulated in terms of the fundamental ({\itshape ab initio}) transverse dielectric function.
+We note that this equation referring to the {\itshape effective} transverse dielectric function is fully equivalent to its counterpart Eq.~\eqref{eq_trans_disp}, which is formulated in terms of the fundamental ({\itshape ab initio}) transverse dielectric function.
 Furthermore, in this second case, any two transverse, mutually orthogonal vectors $\vec e_{\vec k 1}$ and $\vec e_{\vec k 2}$ can be regarded as polarization vectors, which share the same refractive index given by Eq.~\eqref{cite_this}.
 Thus, for an isotropic medium we recover the well-known results described already in \S\,\ref{Subsct:genwave}.